AllAboutBill/AlttprHelper/README.md

 🚀 Getting Started

 Download the Application:
-Obtain the ALTTPRSeedGeneratorHelper.exe file from the releases tab.
+Obtain the ALTTPRHelper.exe file from the releases tab.

 Run the Application: